manyducksco/dolla/README.md

     c.info("Heading has just been unmounted.
 Good time to finalize teardown.");
   });

-  // Signals can be watched by the component context.
+  // States can be watched by the component context.
   // Watchers created this way are cleaned up automatically when the component unmounts.

   c.watch(props.$text, (value) => {